2025 Fall and 2026 Winter start program maps

 LGLS 2940U

-Semester 2 - 15 credit hours Course Course Title Winter 2024 POSC 2000U Canadian Politics Winter 2024 POSC 2502U Community Development and Social Change Winter 2024 Elective General elective Winter 2024 General Elective (must be 2000 level or higher) Winter 2024 General Elective (must be 2000 level or higher) General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+Semester 2 - 15 credit hours Course Course Title Winter POSC 2000U Canadian Politics Winter POSC 2502U Community Development and Social Change Winter POSC 2800U Intro to Business, Economics and Society Winter General Elective* 2000 level or higher Winter General Elective* 2000 level or higher, not POSC course *General electives may be chosen from any program area.
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, FPSY, INDG, LBAT, LGLS, PSYC, SOCI, SSCI, and SUST.

 For further clarification, please email your Academic Advisor.